 Alpine Carbon Cork Review – First Glance

 Straight out of the box, I was impressed with the Black Diamond Hiking Poles.
 I liked the Black and Army Green coloring, and I could immediately see that the hiking poles were made of high-quality components.

 The cork handles were comfortable, and the wrist straps were made out of high-quality absorbent material.
 Black Diamond states it is the same proprietary material they use in their climbing harnesses.

 Tip: I remove my wrist straps since I do not use them.
 They are easy to remove on these poles.
 In the top of the grip there is a pin.
 You can see the end of the pin on either side of the grip.
 Remove the pin and slide out the straps.

 Alpine Carbon Cork Review – Components/Materials

 Black Diamond states the straps are made from the same material as their climbing harnesses.
-They use a proprietary material that is comfortable and does not absorb much moisture.
+They use a proprietary material that is comfortable and does not readily absorb moisture.

 I removed the hiking pole straps after a 22-mile hike, only because I do not like hiking straps, but while I wore them, they were comfortable, and the quality of the material was evident.

 The grips are made from 100% hard cork.
-I have used some poles with a slightly softer cork but prefer the harder cork.
+I have used some poles with a slightly softer cork but prefer the more rigid cork.
 The handles have a slight forward curve and are flat on both sides.
-This style fits my hand nicely, and I find the straighter grips more comfortable.
+This style is comfortable in my hands, and I prefer the straighter grips.

 One of the features I appreciate is the foam extensions under the cork grips.
 When hiking fast uphill or climbing steep grades, I often slide my hands down the poles instead of stopping to adjust them.
 The extensions allow me to maintain my grip on the hiking pole shafts.